GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

 Description of the case
 ------------------------------------------------------------------

-Instead of launching a full finite element simulation to mimic experimental loading conditions, GEOSX provides a ``TriaxialDriver`` module to investigate constitutive behaviors and simulate laboratory tests.
-The triaxial driver makes it easy to interpret the mechanical response and calibrate the constitutive models with available experimental data.
+Instead of launching a full finite-element simulation to mimic experimental loading conditions, GEOSX provides a ``TriaxialDriver`` to investigate constitutive behaviors and simulate laboratory tests.
+The triaxial driver makes it easy to interpret the mechanical response and calibrate the constitutive models against experimental data.

-In this example, the Extended Drucker-Prager model (see :ref:`DruckerPragerExtended`) is applied to solve for elastoplastic deformation of rock samples, when subjected to controlled loading conditions.
-The strain hardening Extended Drucker-Prager model with an associated plastic flow rule in GEOSX is tested in this example.
-To replicate a typical triaxial test, table function is hereby employed to specify loading conditions in both axial and radial direction.
-The resulted strains and stresses in both directions are numerically calculated and can be saved into an output file in a simple ASCII format.
+In this example, the Extended Drucker-Prager model (see :ref:`DruckerPragerExtended`) is used to solve elastoplastic deformations of rock samples when subject to controlled loading conditions.
+The strain-hardening Extended Drucker-Prager model with an associated plastic flow rule is tested in this example.
+To replicate a typical triaxial test, we use a table function to specify loading conditions in axial and radial directions.
+The resulting strains and stresses in both directions are numerically calculated and saved into a simple ASCII output file.

 For this example, we focus on the ``Task``, the ``Constitutive``, and the ``Functions`` tags.